 Once a year, Sydneysiders flock to Tamarama for the much-loved Sculptures by the Sea, an outdoor exhibition that features over 100 local and international artists.
 During the rest of the year, all eyes are on its neighbours, which is where locals love to go to be immersed in some of Sydney’s best shopping, dining and drinking hotspots.

 Once they arrive, residents tend to stay.
 An area that wasn’t given much attention has become a highly sought-after address for sun-loving trendies, professionals and executives eager to claim their own piece of paradise.

-BBQ with a View: The Best Places to BBQ in Sydney
+BBQ with a View: The Best Public BBQ Areas in Sydney

 TAMARAMA BEACH AND TAMARAMA PARK

 Often referred to as a ‘locals only’ stretch of the Coastal Walk, the small beach and adjoining park are popular with locals and visitors alike.